leothebeagle/Yoga-Sessions/notes.md

 - Implment partials for views.
 - refactor code to DRY up, reduce logic in controllers, use helpers for views to display conditional content, etc.
 - implement devise in another branch, for signup, login, logout and oAuth.

+First sprint (30 min):

+- implement scope method for Program.
+The scope method could filter programs based on the current teacher or it could take in arguments, and pull up programs for any teacher passed in as the argument.

+Second sprint (30 min):
+- Implement login via oauth and instagram